 Parliament’s ‘workshops’: committee debates

 In the committees, politicians with the relevant specialist expertise discuss the proposed legislation in depth.
 These committees are the ‘workshops’ of Parliament, and most of the detailed work on the bill takes place here.
 When the committee finishes its work, it recommends a resolution as to whether Parliament should accept the bill as it is or with certain changes, reject it, or declare it complete.
 If several committees have been asked to deliberate the matter, the committee in charge recommends the resolution.
 Any suggestions made by representatives from the opposition parties can also be taken into account here.
 After all, there is much greater acceptance of majority decisions when the concerns of the minority are respected.

 Second deliberation in the plenary session and vote

 The second deliberation in the plenary session deals with the details of the draft bill, based on the recommendations from the committees.
-The Speaker of the State Parliament calls out every individual part of the draft law that is to be discussed.
+The President of the State Parliament calls out every individual part of the draft law that is to be discussed.
 At the end of the second deliberation, the plenary session can refer all or parts of the draft bill back to a committee.
 It will then debate it, recommend a new resolution, and then a third deliberation will follow in the plenary session.
 A third reading should take place in the interest of a rational debate, but if possible only in the case of motions for amendments.
 If the State Parliament does not refer the draft bill back to a committee again, MPs vote on the entire draft bill after the second deliberation session – and the law can be passed and published.